-Merchandising involves all of the non-verbal tactics retailers employ in-store to promote product sales.
+Merchandising is the process of presenting and promoting retail goods for sale and involves all of the non-verbal tactics retailers employ in-store to promote product sales.
 Retailers merchandise their stores to increase sales by creating an effective store layout, choosing the best products to sell, arranging those products attractively, and pricing them competitively.

 Why Is Merchandising Important?